jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 ```

 ### Demonstration
-The Stock Trading Agent is running at: [https://api.trading-agent.modularmachines.ai](https://api.trading-agent.modularmachines.ai) with access control.
+The Stock Trading Agent is running at: [https://api.trading-agent.modularmachines.ai](https://api.trading-agent.modularmachines.ai).
 It can be accessed using POSTMAN with access keys.

 I am working on a web UI to make access easier.